lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 # Getting Started With Kotlin and Spring Boot

+### Prerequisites

+To get the most out of this tutorial, I'd recommend you have:

+ * Java installed on your machine
+ * IntelliJ, or your IDE of choice installed
+ * Your favourite beverage to hand

 If you want to create a web app with Kotlin, you're going to need a few things.

-The first one of those things you're going to need a web server to be able to serve the stuff you're going to be creating; whether that is millions of users, or just a local project.
+The first of those things you're going to need is a web server to be able to serve the stuff you're going to be creating; whether that is to millions of users, or just a local project.

 Next up, you might need a way to connect to a database so that you can write some Kotlin to query against it.
-After that you might need a way to create an API so that you can actually connect to the database.
+After that, you might want a way to create endpoints for your web app so that you can actually get some data in and out of the database.

-These things, and so many more all come in this neat package called Spring Boot.
+These things, and so many more, all come in this neat package called Spring Boot.

 ## Where do you get all these things?

 Well, the wonderful people over at Spring have put together this handy tool called the <a href="https://start.spring.io" target="_blank">Spring Initializr</a>.

-It's a click-click-click-done wizard that then downloads a zip file with all the dependencies you need to get started writing your Kotlin app.
+It's a click-click-done wizard that then downloads a zip file with all the dependencies you need to get started writing your Kotlin app.

 ![The Spring Initializr](/assets/images/2023-08-11-getting-started-with-kotlin-and-spring-boot/spring-initializr.png)

-Here you choose your language, the Spring Boot version, add your project metadata, and your JVM version.
+Here you choose your language, the Spring Boot version, add your project metadata, and your select JVM version.
+If you're starting a brand new project, go for the latest LTS (long term support) version.

 ## Dependency... heaven?

-You can also add a plethora of dependencies that are appropriate for you project.
+You can also add a plethora of dependencies that are appropriate for your project.

 Want that web server we mentioned?
 You've got Spring Web.